-- 2. Ion sources constructed of or protected by nickel, nickel-copper alloys with a nickel content of 60% or more by weight, or nickel-chrome alloys; - 3.
-Electron bombardment ionization sources; - 4.
+- 2. Ion sources constructed of or protected by nickel, nickel-copper alloys with a nickel content of 60% by weight or more, or nickel-chrome alloys; - 3.
+Electron bombardment ionisation sources; and - 4.
 Having a collector system suitable for isotopic analysis.